annotell/public-docs/docs-src/docs/openlabel/openlabel-format.md

 }
 ```
 The value `MODE_POLY2D_ABSOLUTE` is the only supported value for `mode`.
 Absolute mode means that the values in `val` are interpreted as pixel coordinates (not as values relative to the first coordinate pair).
+The property `interpolation_method` is mandatory and determines how the nodes should be associated to each other.
+The following values are supported:
+- `natural-cubic-spline`
+- `catmull-rom-0.5`
+- `polyline`

 ## Representing 3D lanes